-- Provide high impact activities such as student cohort support groups, common reads, mentoring and other success skill building efforts. - Provide mental health counseling and/or proactive behavioral and crisis intervention services. - Provide specific targeted services based on student need such as case management, financial literacy, student success and study skills workshops and support groups. - Provide required accommodation services including, but not limited to, assistive technology, adaptive equipment, instructional aids and devices. - Provide ongoing career development services such as program exploration and transition for students enrolled in Adult Education and ELL courses, internships, service learning, mentoring, job shadowing and/or portfolio development. - Provide individual and/or group tutoring and/or supplemental instruction to address gaps in student completion. - Provide emergency assistance to students (not to exceed \$500 per student, per academic year). - Provide and participate in professional learning opportunities designed to inform best practices for serving students experiencing gaps in completion objectives. - Develop Integrated Education and Training programs or other strategies for increasing the number of AE/ELL students enrolled in and completing career programs.
+- Provide high impact activities such as student cohort support groups, common reads, mentoring and other success skill building efforts. - Provide mental health counseling and/or proactive behavioral and crisis intervention services. - Provide specific targeted services based on student need such as case management, resource navigation, financial literacy, student success and study skills workshops and support groups. - Provide required accommodation services including, but not limited to, assistive technology, adaptive equipment, instructional aids and devices. - Provide ongoing career development services such as program exploration and transition for students enrolled in Adult Education and ELL courses, internships, service learning, mentoring, job shadowing and/or portfolio development. - Provide individual and/or group tutoring and/or supplemental instruction to address gaps in student completion. - Remove financial barriers for students experiencing gaps in completion outcomes by providing direct support (Examples: childcare to attend classes, groceries, reimbursement of transportation costs, housing, utilities, testing fees, background checks, course materials and supplies (i.e. scrubs, welding gloves), etc.).
+These funds can also be used for unplanned events causing unanticipated expenses such as medical treatment or vehicle repair. - Provide and participate in professional learning opportunities designed to inform best practices for serving students experiencing gaps in completion objectives. - Develop Integrated Education and Training programs or other strategies for increasing the number of AE/ELL students enrolled in and completing career programs.